 The Council's accounts include its share of the provision in respect of the cost of successful appeals against valuations for business rates (see note 5.27).
-At 31 March 2017 the Council's share stood at £1.201 million and after taking into account the sums utilised in 2017/18, the provision increased to £2.505 million at 31 March 2018.
+At 31 March 2018 the Council's share stood at £2.505 million and after taking into account the sums utilised in 2018/19, the provision increased to £3.422 million at 31 March 2019.
 The increase is due to the introduction of Check, Challenge, Appeal process, which has resulted in a considerable delay in appeals, also a significant backlog in the Valuation Office dealing with appeals.
-There is also a significant provision in respect of an uninsured loss of £0.450 million, and the Council's share of Hertfordshire Building Control Limited potential losses.
+There is also a significant provision in respect of Hertfordshire Building Control Limited (HBCL) potential losses.
+Final figures are not yet available from HBCL, but the Company are forecasting a small surplus in year, so no change has been made to the provision for the year.